tamran/Team-Hydra-II/README.md

 - Run `npm run build`
   - This builds a production-ready, transpiled server and client code that can be run on Heroku.
   - This is necessary, as I'm using new JavaScript syntax, and node does not currently support all of its features
+- Commit/push all changes, then upload to Heroku using `git push heroku master`